qdsang/TinyMPC.github.io/docs/get-started/examples.md

 description: TinyMPC examples
 ---

-# How to Use TinyMPC?
+# How to Use TinyMPC

 We offer user-friendly interfaces in high-level languages to enable low-level C++ code generation and verification, making them ready for deployment on embedded hardware.
 We also provide various robotic control examples, including the Crazyflie nano-quadrotor.